 STa It connects the BBF AAA proxy with the 3GPP AAA Server/Proxy and transports access authentication, authorization, mobility parameters and charging-related information in a secure manner.

-Editor’s Note: It is FFS whether the enhancement of reference points SWa, SWd, STa is required for supporting interworking with BBF access network.

 The Reference points within the BBF access network are defined in BBF TR-058, TR-101, WT-145 and WT-134 and they are considered out of the scope of 3GPP.

-5.2 Item 1: Policy and QoS interworking between 3GPP and BBF architectures
+5.2 Policy and QoS interworking between 3GPP and BBF architectures

 Editors note: The assumption is that an “item” would correspond to a bullet of BB1 as described in clause 4.